 Your treatment plan may include physical therapy customized for your needs.
 Rehabilitation uses hands-on techniques, exercises, stretches and lifestyle changes to relieve pain and help your body heal after an injury or surgery.
 With therapy locations throughout northeast Arkansas, St. Bernards makes it easy for you to get care close to your home.

 Ask your doctor about treatments designed to help your body heal an injury.
-St. Bernards orthopedic surgeons can provide:
+St. Bernards' Arkansas bone and joint orthopedic surgeons can provide:

 - Platelet-rich plasma (PRP) therapy – Delivers a high dose of healing platelets from your own blood to an injured area